 How Suffering Produces Hope

 The next time you face suffering, think of it in these terms.
 Instead of wondering why God is allowing you to suffer, thank Him for giving you the opportunity to build your perseverance, character, and hope.
 Thank Him for helping you grow and mature.
-Thank Him for loving you enough to help you build your hope.
+Thank Him for loving you enough to give you hope.

 To become a fan of The Daily Bible Plan’s Facebook Page, CLICK HERE.

-To follow me on Twitter for inspirational tweets, CLICK HERE.
+To follow me on Twitter for inspirational tweets, click the follow button – Follow @kevin_griggs

 If you like this post, please SHARE it with others to spread the Word of God.

 May the grace of the Lord Jesus Christ be with you today.

 Posted on May 24, 2015, in 06 - Romans and tagged Bible, Christian, Conflict, Daily Bible, Daily Devotional, Faith, God, Godly Living, Jesus, Love, Perseverance, Religion.
 Bookmark the permalink.
 Leave a comment.